-NPR's Susan Stamberg reads an excerpt of one of the best submissions for Round 11 of our short story contest.
-She reads Plum Baby by Carmiel Banasky of Portland, Ore.
-You can read the full story below and find other stories on our Three-Minute Fiction page or on Facebook.
+NPR's Bob Mondello and Susan Stamberg read excerpts of two of the best submissions for Round 11 of our short story contest.
+They read Snowflake by Winona Wendth of Lancaster, Mass., and Geometry by Eugenie Montague of Los Angeles.
+You can read their full stories below and find other stories on our Three-Minute Fiction page or on Facebook.